Fireblight in Ireland

 3. Contact groups and businesses selling or planting trees in your area.

-For example, your local garden centre, plant nursery, Tidy Towns, biodiversity group, or the County Council’s Parks Department.
+For example, your local garden centre, plant nursery, Tidy Towns, biodiversity group, or the Local Authority’s Parks Department.

 Copy-Paste Template